amrvac/amrvac/doc/contributing.md

 * https://git-scm.com/docs/gittutorial
 * http://rogerdudler.github.io/git-guide/

-You can ask for access to the MPI-AMRVAC Gitlab repository so that you can `push` your changes to it.
+You can ask for access to the MPI-AMRVAC Github repository so that you can `push` your changes to it.
 You can also clone the repository and/or file a merge request.